Minuke/angular-routing-tutorial/README.md

 # AngularRoutingTutorial

-Tutorial project to understand the concepts of `Routing`, `Lazy Loading` and `withComponentInputBinding`.
+Tutorial project to understand the concepts of `Routing`, `Lazy Loading`, `withComponentInputBinding` and `Animated Route Transitions`.

 ## Dependencies